rnuske/apcf/cran-comments.md

-This is a minor update that also fixes the C++11 note.
+This is a patch release fixing the CRAN note regarding bashism in configure.ac

 We have checked the package on local Windows and Linux systems with released R versions, Winbuilder, and across a range of operating systems, compilers, and R versions using Rhub.
 No errors, no warnings, and no notes were found.